What’s a Computer Scientist? And How to Become One

 Computer scientists provide value in a variety of industries.
 Throughout the technology space, specialized industries hiring computer scientists to fill positions include:

-If you already have some experience, intermediate-level courses include Accelerated Computer Science Fundamentals Specialization from the University of Illinois, where you can prepare for the Online Master of Computer Science entrance exam.
+If you already have some experience, you can use an intermediate-level course such as Accelerated Computer Science Fundamentals Specialization from the University of Illinois to prepare for the Online Master of Computer Science entrance exam.

 Article sources